Super Mario Kart

-This block can be found in the graphics from the Mario Circuit courses.
-It acts like road and not like a normal block, if placed on a course with an editor.
+This block can be found in the tileset from the Mario Circuit courses.
+It acts like road and not like a normal block if placed on a course with an editor.

 The background used on the title screen in the Japanese version has what appears to be an Ai-Ai Gasa (相合傘; translated as under one umbrella) saying "Mario" and "Peach", as well as Japanese text saying "Mario Kart".
 These were removed in the international version for obvious reasons, and the mushroom was moved to fill some of the resulting dead space.